daddykev/ddex-workbench/docs/stardust-distro.md

 ```

 ### Benefits
-- **Test Workflows**: Users can test distributions by sending to their own DDEX DSP instance
+- **Test Workflows**: Users can test distributions by sending to their own Stardust DSP instance
 - **Unified Dashboard**: Single login for all DDEX tools
 - **Cross-Platform Analytics**: Track releases from creation to consumption
 - **Shared API Keys**: One API key works across all services